Rudko/Tip-Calculator-With-Blurred-Video-Background/README.md

 As I understand Tap Gesture Recognizer (which I use in tip calculator app) can only be put in the first view.
 I actually need it in another view (3d one?) – the view containing calculator.
 Btw this view is also a part of Visual Effect View – may be I had to add calculator in a separate view and put it on a top of a previous one (Visual Effect View).
 Anyway Tap Gesture Recognizer is not critical for me.
 Even when I delete it and comment out it's function – I still see only a white screen when run the app on my iPhone.

 The actual reason why Xcode terminates app – something wrong with totallabel.
-I Can't understand what.
+I can't understand what.
 Here is what Xcode says:

 Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<testingSnapchatCamera.ViewController 0x14fe34fb0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key totallabel.'
 *** First throw call stack: